Pressure Washer Reviews 2014

 A small job would be your bike, car or boat.
 A medium job would be a deck, fence or walking pathway.
 Larger, dirtier jobs like your driveway, house siding or maybe farmhouse or stable require more powerful power washers.

 There’s quite a few different sizes of units so I made a comparison database here.
-But in summary the sizes come in 3 categories (with a bit of variation for gas and electric washers):
+But in summary there are 3 types (with a bit of variation for gas and electric washers):

 - Small Jobs/Light-duty (up to 1700 psi): This is the car, boat and barbecue surface jobs.
 Higher pressures may damage the surfaces.